Viningr/neverlva.github.io/README.md

 # neverlva.github.io
 ## iFit/NordicTrack treadmill bluetooth device manager.
 Control your threadmill with the web application from web browser on your phone or PC.

-This is my attempt to create a simple web application to control the iFit/NordicTrack treadmill via bluetooth directcly from web browser on your phone or PC.
+This is my attempt to create a simple web application to control the iFit/NordicTrack treadmill via bluetooth directly from web browser on your phone or PC.
 To access the web application use the following link: [https://neverlva.github.io](https://neverlva.github.io)

 ## Support the development please: